WolfDen133/NEA-Docs/Analysis.md

 > - Some options such as resolution and control schemes will be using structs, to reduce the amount of registered classes in the game.
 > - I will be using a game engine called raylib, this is a c# game engine that allows me to create games in c# and have them run on any platform, including windows, mac and linux.
 > - Due to time constraints I didn't have time to document the renderers, so have included a quick description of what each renderer class does.
+> - All video and image links will be embedded imgur links as I have had issues with embedding videos in the past.

 ### Underlying framework